paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-030-operation-and-maintenance-of-capitol-complex.md

 Committee on House Oversight of House of Representatives changed to Committee on House Administration of House of Representatives by House Resolution No. 5, One Hundred Sixth Congress, Jan.
 6, 1999.

 “Government Publishing Office” substituted for “Government Printing Office” in subsec. (f)(2) on authority of section 1301(b) of Pub.
 L. 113–235, set out as a note preceding [section 301 of Title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section301&num=0&edition=prelim), Public Printing and Documents.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–37, div.
+C, title I, § 114(c), Nov.
+12, 2025, 139 Stat.
+570, provided that: “The amendments made by this section [aeending this section] shall apply with respect to fiscal year 2026 and each succeeding fiscal year.”

 #### Effective Date of 2022 Amendment
 Pub.
 L. 117–328, div.
 I, title I, § 116(b), Dec.
 29, 2022, 136 Stat.
 4924, provided that: “The amendment made by subsection (a) [amending this section] shall apply with respect to fiscal year 2023 and each succeeding fiscal year.”